Why New Orleans or as it is known affectionately, ‘Big Easy’?

 Canal Street offered a perfectly serene but lambent prelude to Bourbon Street.

 We froze on the European Jazz pub – Fritzel and were thoroughly entertained by a super enthusiastic and talented band of players.

 The pub was very compact and almost every inch was occupied by the patrons.

 Bayou Sauvage National Wildlife Refuge

-On our way to Cajun Encounters Swamp Tour, we did a small trek – Ridge Trail in the Bayou Sauvage National Wildlife Refuge.
+Enroute to Cajun Encounters Swamp Tour, we did a quick hike- Ridge Trail at the Bayou Sauvage National Wildlife Refuge.